balancer/balancer-deployments/v3/tasks/20250507-v3-aggregator-batch-router/readme.md

 # 2025-05-07 - V3 Aggregator Batch Router

-Contains the `AggregatorBatchRouter`, for complex multi-hop swaps (supports single token add / remove types and buffer wrap / unwrap).
+Contains the `AggregatorBatchRouter`, for complex multi-hop swaps (supports buffer wrap / unwrap).
 This version of the BatchRouter does not use permit2.
 The sender pays the required amounts to the Vault up front, avoiding any kind of token approval requirements.

 ## Useful Files